BlendVision/Android-StreamIngest-Samples/README.md

 - **targetSdkVersion**: 34
 - **Kotlin Version**: 1.9.x or later

+:warning::warning: To run this example, a valid license configuration needs to be set.
+Please inform our contact window for assistance.

 ## Importing AAR into Project

 There are multiple ways to integrate an AAR file into your Android project.
 Below are the methods,